-Learn about Java data types.
-Difference between primitive datatype and non-primitive datatype (or reference datatype).
+Learn about various data types in Java.
+Learn the differences between primitive datatypes and non-primitive datatypes (or reference datatype).
 We will also learn about the data types sizes and best practices to use datatypes in Java.

 - A variable name (also called identifier) to refer to the memory location

-- The type of the data stored at the memory location (it is called datatype)
+- The variable type stored at the memory location (it is called datatype)

 - A memory location to hold the value of the variable